SOAP Object

 Glass Object

-About 4000 years ago, it is said that glass was born when sand grains and plant ash coincidentally combined in a fire lit by the Sumerians on a beach.
+About 4,000 years ago, it is said that glass was born when sand grains and plant ash accidentally combined in a fire lit by Sumerians on a beach.
 Also, soap, born from animal and plant fats and soda ash that accumulated in rivers over long periods of time, has been used in people's daily lives since ancient Roman times.

-Despite being born in different places and eras, both glass and soap have transformed their forms starting from fire and sand, and water.
+Even though they were born in different places and eras, both glass and soap have transformed themselves starting from fire and sand, and water.

 Remaining / Disappearing